I need a bank account. What do I do?

 There are various kinds of bank account on the market, all catering to different needs.

-Current accounts offer customers a secure place to hold their money, and things like online, telephone and SMS banking, the ability to make payments and withdraw money from ATMs, and lines of credit such as overdrafts.
+Current accounts offer customers a secure place to hold their money, the ability to make debit card payments in pounds and a cash withdrawal in pounds in the UK, and lines of credit such as arranged overdrafts.
+Many also offer online, telephone and SMS banking.

 A basic bank account, on the other hand, is an account that gives holders a basic way of managing their cash, but is designed to help people who may have had financial problems in the past - and need an alternative to a standard current account.
-It's generally easier to get a basic bank accounts than a current account - but they don't offer certain benefits, such as overdrafts or cheque books.
+Getting a basic bank account is easier than getting a current account, but they don't offer as many benefits.

 There are also packaged accounts, which offer added 'extras' in return for a monthly fee, such as travel insurance or roadside cover.